dwy6626/Stroop-Effect-Game/README.md

 # Stroop Effect Game

 (In traditional Chinese)\
-Mimicking experiment I in studies of J. Ridley Stroop, published in *Studies of Interference in Serial Verbal Reactions*.
+Reproduce experiment II in studies of J. Ridley Stroop, published in *Studies of Interference in Serial Verbal Reactions*.

 ![](./image/preview.gif)
 ![](./image/preview.png)